Ethiopian National Defence Force Band: Ground Forces Band

-Notable members of the Imperial Bodyguard Band included Tilahun Gessesse and Mahmoud Ahmed.
+Like the Imperial Bodyguard Band, the band has trained musicians of the Ethiopian Police Band, as well as the bands of the 2nd and 3rd Army Divisions in Asmara and Harar respectively.

 Modern era

+The ENDF Band was established in 1934, is the premier military marching band of the country, playing a significant role in national and international ceremonial events.
+Initially formed with 35 musicians, the band expanded to approximately 70–80 members by 1966.
+Many of the band's most skilled instrumentalists were later selected to join the Defense Forces Orchestra, a professional ensemble founded within the department.
 It came under the direct command of the Derg in the 70s and went into its current form in 1991.
 It received assistance from the British Royal Corps of Army Music, most recently between 2007-2012.

 Duties

 Since its inception, the Ground Force Band, and now the ENDF Band, has been brought out to perform music on various events, such as state visits, official holidays, and state funerals.
 The band has itself trained the Tigray and Somali marching bands.